webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 * dom/events/<event>
 * dom/methods/<method>
 * dom/properties/<property>
 For example [[dom/events/abort]] or [[dom/methods/moveTo]].
-For members, these lack any description of the objects that encapsulate them in the URL, though usually the reference to the parent object is maintained in the content.
+For members, these lack any description of the objects that encapsulate them in the URL, though the reference to the parent object is maintained in the content via the "Applies to" template.

 Also, within named subtrees of the dom/apis, interstitials are used to distinguish methods and properties as well as events.
 For example, [[dom/apis/audio-video/properties/type]].

+In the [[WPD:Creating_API_pages|API Project]] we decided to eliminate these member interstitials as being unnecessary.

 Some pages have no interstitials at all.
 * dom/<member>